lcfr-eth/ENSPublic/ENSRescuer/README.md

 # Plan of counter attack
 This means, we can create a bundle of 3 transactions to accomplish this which will all be executed as if they were a single transaction in a single block.

-Step 1 - send eth from another wallet to the compromised wallet to cover block baseFee.
+TX 1 - send eth from another wallet to the compromised wallet to cover block baseFee.

-Step 2 - transferTo the token from the compromised wallet to the rescuer wallet.
+TX 2 - transferTo the token from the compromised wallet to the rescuer wallet.

-Step 3 - execute & pay for the transaction using sponsored transaction from the rescuer wallet via block.coinbase
+TX 3 - execute & pay for the transaction using sponsored transaction from the rescuer wallet via block.coinbase

 # Install
 python3 -m venv env